TxnLab/use-wallet/README.md

   }, []);

   // Use these properties to display connected accounts to users.
+  // They are reactive and presisted to local storage.
   React.useEffect(() => {
     console.log("connected accounts", accounts);
     console.log("active account", activeAccount);
   });

-  // Map through the providers, and render "connect", "set active", and "disconnect" buttons return (
+  // Map through the providers, and render account information and "connect", "set active", and "disconnect" buttons return (
     <div>
       {providers.map((provider) => (